Ralpina/Orchis-Target-Capture/README.md

-### Pipeline:
-Please note that most of the analyses were run using SLURM on KewHPC (https://rbg-kew-bioinformatics-utils.readthedocs.io/en/latest/), but info about job scheduling has been removed from the scripts.
+## Pipeline
+### Running HybPiper to retrieve coding sequences and introns (Angiosperms353 bait set)
-For the hybpiper pipeline (including intronerate with the option supercontig): please refer to: https://github.com/mossmatters/HybPiper/wiki (see also: https://github.com/lindsawi/HybSeq-SNP-Extraction)
+For the HybPiper pipeline (including intronerate with the option supercontig), please refer to the HybPiper documentation [here](https://github.com/mossmatters/HybPiper/wiki) and [here](https://github.com/lindsawi/HybSeq-SNP-Extraction).

-#### Genes/samples excluded
+### Genes/samples excluded
+After HybPiper, I created a blacklist of genes (in etc/blacklist) for which either:
+-no sequence was retrieved;
-After the hybpiper pipeline: I created a blacklist of genes (blacklist) for which no sequence was retrieved (or only one sequence in one individuals, or only occurring in non-parental species, i.e. O. anthropophora and O. simia).
-Samples for which less than 50 genes were found were also removed; the final list of samples analysed is in: samplelist
+-one sequence in one individual was retrieved;
+-sequences were only occurring in non-parental species, i.e. _O. anthropophora_ and _O. simia_).
+Samples for which fewer than 50 genes were found were also removed; the final list of samples analysed is in: etc/samplelist.

 ## 1) Creating reference sequences
 Based on the file gene_lengths.txt output by hybpiper, the samples (parental species) for which we have retrieved the longest sequences are: